conceptadev/rockets-starter/README.md

 ```

 This will build the container, and install all dependencies.
-Depending on your machine, this could take a while.
+Depending on your machine and internet connection, this could take a while.
 Don't worry, it only needs to build the container the first time!

 > By default, and for performance reasons, the `docker-compose.yml` is